typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 ## Looking forward

 My birthday is also at the end of the year, which makes me extra reflective.
 I don't know where I am headed in nearly any aspect of life, but these projects give me a way to explore options.
-Next year, though, I want to focus on my relationships and being healthy.
+Next year I'd like to focus on my relationships and being healthy.
 With luck, I'll figure all that out while still building interesting things.

 Follow me: [@iwebst](http://twitter.com/iwebst)